GallowayLabMIT/protocols/docs/protocols/cloning/touchdown_PCR.rst

 Touchdown PCR
 ======================================

-This protocol describes one method to PCR a difficult to product.
-The idea is to start at a high annealing temperature (Ta) and go down so you start at the most specific product and amplify at less and less specific Ta's.
+This protocol describes one `method <https://www.nature.com/articles/nprot.2008.133>`_ to PCR a difficult product.
+The idea is to start at a high annealing temperature (Ta) and "touchdown" so you start at the most specific product and amplify at progressively less specific Ta's.

 Touchdown PCR
 ---------------------------------